Kong: Skull Island (2017)

 Once the expedition reaches Skull Island, the cinematography starts to ape (no pun intended) Apocalypse Now, and the soundtrack blasts 70s protest music.
 Everything goes pear shaped when Kong shows up and takes exception to the military's habit of stomping around with guns blazing.
 But some sanity is restored when Hank Marlow (a delightfully goofy John C. Reilly) appears with a dozen Skull Island natives (in only a marginally better portrayal, since they don’t try to sacrifice anyone to Kong) to act as the voice of wisdom.
 His jovial reaction to everything injects a much needed dose of levity to the dour proceedings.
 A WW II aviator marooned on Skull Island for the last 28 years, Marlow naturally asks one soldier if America won the War.
 To which he receives the laconic response “which one?”

 But everyone’s here to gawk at the king, while of course getting stomped on, torn apart, or eaten by the local mega-sized megafauna.
 And Kong is certainly impressive to behold.
 The creature design hearkens back to the chimp-gorilla hybrid with an upright human gait from 1933, instead of later attempts to make Kong look like an oversized gorilla.
 This allows mo-cap actor Terry Notary to imbue Kong with a humanlike swagger.
-If the spectacular kaiju-style battle that ends the film is any indication, this Kong is meant to be a badass, and getting ready to take on Godzilla.
+If the spectacular kaiju-style battle that ends the film is any indication, this Kong is being promoted to the rank of badass, and getting ready to take on Godzilla.